Operating Grants for Organizations

 The Humanities are types of learning that deal with human values and aspirations, human thought and culture, language, and creativity.
 Examples include, but are not limited to, history, social studies, philosophy, criticism, and literature.

-The Interpretive Sciences are limited to the cultural, interpretive, and educational expression of science and refers to types of learning that deal with nature, science, and technology in ways that explain how they relate to people’s lives.
+The Sciences are limited to the cultural, interpretive, and educational expression of science and refers to types of learning that deal with nature, science, and technology in ways that explain how they relate to people’s lives.
 Some organizations that conduct this type of activity include aquariums, botanical gardens, nature centers, natural history museums, planetariums, and science centers.

 Can we apply to this program and still receive our CIP Portfolio grant?

 No, an organization cannot apply for Operating Grants for Organizations and still receive their Portfolio grant.
 If your organization chooses to apply before your Portfolio grant expires, then you will be relinquishing your Portfolio grant.
-If you wish to relinquish your portfolio grant and apply, please contact program staff.
+If you wish to relinquish your Portfolio grant and apply, please contact program staff.

 How do I know what year my CIP Portfolio grant expires?

 This information is available in the organizational profile in the grants management system.
 Login to the grants management system account for your organization, click on ‘Organization Profile’, then go to the ‘CIP Portfolio Information’ tab.
 The ‘Portfolio Grant Expiration (Fiscal Year)’ is the first piece of information under that tab, and this lists the year that your Portfolio grant expires.
-For instance, if it lists FY24 as your expiration year, then you will not receive a Portfolio grant in the coming year (FY25) and will need to apply for the Operating Grant for Organizations program.
+For instance, if it lists FY25 as your expiration year, then you will not receive a Portfolio grant in the coming year (FY26) and will need to apply for the Operating Grant for Organizations program.

-Are Cultural Districts eligible?
+- FY25 Cultural Districts

 501(c)3 organizations that also manage a Cultural District:

 The 501(c)3 organization may only apply for Operating Grants if it has operations that are independent of the Cultural District.
-Their application can mention that they are the manager of the Cultural District, but should not include the activities of the Cultural District as activities of the managing organization.
+Their application can mention that they are the manager of the Cultural District but should not include the activities of the Cultural District as activities of the managing organization.
 If the Cultural District and the 501(c)3 are substantially the same organization (no separate programs/activities) they are not eligible.

 Municipalities: